radum/webapp-boilerplate-v1-deprecated/README.md

 ## Credits

-This is heavily inspired by the [Yeoman generator-webapp](https://github.com/yeoman/generator-webapp) so most credit will go to the Yeoman team.
-Thank you all for the great work.
+This is heavily inspired by the [Yeoman generator-webapp](https://github.com/yeoman/generator-webapp) so most credit will go to the Yeoman team and by [inuitcss](https://github.com/inuitcss/inuitcss).
+Thank you all for the great work you have done so far.

 ## License